bmw-tech/widget_driver/widget_driver/doc/widget_drivers.md

 Now this might seem like a perfectly fine approach but it has one big issue.
 You are putting business logic in the widget.

 This breaks the separation of concern.
 The widget is a ui component.
 Its responsibility is to specify the UI.
-It should not specify UI and make business decisions.
+It should not make business decisions.

 Another issue with this approach is that it makes testing tougher.
 In your `widgetTests` you now need to test that the correct widgets are on the screen, and **also** that the two blocs behave correctly together.